madmann91/minbool/README.md

 # MinBool

 This project is a boolean expression simplifier in C++.
-It uses the Quine–McCluskey algorithm to compute the set of prime implicants, and then runs Petrick's method to find the minimum sum of products solution.
+It uses the Quine–McCluskey algorithm to compute the set of prime implicants, and then iteratively extracts prime essentials and simplifies the implicant chart.
+When no chart simplification can be applied and no prime essential can be removed, it relies on heuristics to find a good prime to extract from the chart.

 This project does not depend on any other library, except of course the standard C++ library.
 It is distributed under the MIT license.